-Connect an active or passive L1 GPS antenna that is compatible to 5V antenna power, and connect this antenna prior to turning-on the board.
+Connect an active or passive L1 GPS antenna that is compatible to 3.3V or 5V antenna power, and connect this antenna prior to turning-on the board.
 Use a lightning arrestor on the antenna feed for safety and to prevent damage, injury, or death in case of a lightning strike.